obrientimothya/test1-api/README.md

 - Pipeline will build and publish the release (eg. 1.0.0)
 - Image is ready for release to production environment (kubernetes, etc)

+## Contributing
+To contribute to the code for API, please follow these guidelines:

+- Git clone the latest `development` branch
+- Create a local branch for your changes `git checkout -b yourbranch`
+- Push your local branch upstream eg. `git push -u origin yourbranch`
+- Raise a Merge Request to `development` from your branch
+- Ensure your build CI pipeline is passing
+- Request merge approval for your code to be accepted into the main development branch.